MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-admin-center-manage.md

     :::image type="content" source="media/shifts-connector-ukg-manage.png" alt-text="Screenshot of the Manage Shifts connectors page in the Microsoft 365 admin center, showing a list of connections." lightbox="media/shifts-connector-ukg-manage.png":::

     - To view more details about a connection, double-click the connection name.
-You'll see health information, including warnings and errors (if any), and mappings details.
+You'll see health information, including errors and warnings (if any), mappings details, and more.

     - To make changes to a connection, choose **Edit** next to the connection.
 You'll be taken to the wizard, where you can update the settings that you want.